jujuck/wild-code-school-js-create-crud/README.md

 ### Version

-1.1.0 : Launch in Beta mode for testing;
+- 1.1.0 : Launch in Beta mode for testing
-1.1.1 : add the insert of the data in the `schema.sql` with the faker libriairy ('https://fakerjs.dev/api/');
+- 1.1.1 : add the insert of the data in the `schema.sql` with the faker libriairy ('https://fakerjs.dev/api/')
-1.1.2 : Correction and testing on all available type of data for the automatic insertion 1.1.3 : Update of the joi validation file to integrate optional or required field 1.1.4 : Update for Eslint
+- 1.1.2 : Correction and testing on all available type of data for the automatic insertion
+- 1.1.3 : Update of the joi validation file to integrate optional or required field
+- 1.1.4 : Update for Eslint

 ### BackLog